 Home Brewing and Kombucha Recipe

-You can learn SCOBY kombucha brewing and have your favorite drink anytime.
-Bacteria loves to multiply which makes this an easy DIY project.
+You can learn SCOBY kombucha brewing and have your favorite fermented drink anytime.
+Bacteria love to multiply which makes this an easy DIY project, similar to making sourdough.

 All you need for making kombucha at home is a sterile glass jar, non-herbal tea, cane sugar (organic is preferable), clean cloth to keep out fruit flies, and clean water.
 If you use quality ingredients and water free of fluoride and chlorine, you are good to go.
 It’s easy to brew kombucha, especially if you’re already used to brewing regular tea.

 - Bring a quart of water and a cup of sugar to boil in a saucepan.
-Add 4-6 tsp of tea or 4-6 tea bags and steep for 5-15 mins.
+Add 4-6 tsp of tea or 4-6 loose leaf tea bags and steep for 5-15 mins.

 - Remove tea bags and add mixture to a glass gallon jar and fill with room temp water.

 - Add your SCOBY (if it’s your first batch, here’s a kombucha culture for starter tea) and approximately 1/2 cup of the liquid from the previous kombucha brew.

 - Cover the top of the jar with a breathable cotton cloth (but not a cheesecloth), double layer of paper towels, or coffee filter and secure with a rubber band.

 - Decant into liquid, pour into clean jars, and refrigerate your finished kombucha.

-- Reserve 1/2 cup of the liquid and the SCOBY to start again.
+- Reserve 1/2 cup of the liquid and your new SCOBY to start your next batch.

-- Make sure to throw it out if you see black stuff.
+- Make sure to throw it out if you see any black stuff.
 That would be mold.

-- You can also use distilled wine vinegar as your starter.
+- You can also use distilled wine vinegar as your starter liquid.

 - If you cannot find cane sugar, white sugar or granulated sugar may also be a substitute.

-If homebrewing is not your cup of tea, not to worry, there is an abundance of delicious and healthy kombucha brands on the market today.
-For commercial kombucha, make sure you have raw or live cultures.
+If home-brewing is not your cup of tea, not to worry, there is an abundance of delicious and healthy kombucha brands on the market today.
+For commercial kombucha, make sure whatever you choose has raw or live cultures.

-Pasteurization may taste just as good, but it will be void of the health benefits.
-Sugar contents can be high, so check for one with 5 grams or less per serving.
+Pasteurization may taste just as good, but it will be void of the probiotic health benefits.
+Sugar contents can be high, so check for one with five grams or less per serving.

 Interesting Facts About SCOBY Kombucha

-To help you appreciate the SCOBY culture more, here are some cool facts about the tea fungus:
+To help you appreciate the SCOBY culture more, here are some cool facts: